 - Applicants who earn their bachelor’s degrees from colleges and institutions outside of the United States may be considered for admission.
 International applicants must have their transcripts verified and translated by an approved organization (such as World Education Services), and complete at least one year (30 semester hours) of additional undergraduate or graduate study at a regionally or nationally accredited U.S. college or university prior to applying to the program.
 Applicants must also meet all other requirements.

-An individual interview is required for admission.
-Interviews are coordinated by the PA Program Admission Committee.
-Interview teams will be led by a physician or PA, and may include community health care providers, health professions alumni, and K-State faculty and staff.
-Notification of an interview will be sent to the e-mail submitted on the CASPA WebADMIT system by the applicant.
+An individual interview is required for admission, and will be offered to the most qualified applicants.
+Interviews are coordinated by the PA Program Admissions subcommittee.
+Interview teams will be led by a PA or Physician faculty member, and may include community health care providers, health professions alumni, and K-State College of Health Sciences faculty.
+Notification of an interview will be sent to the e-mail submitted on the CASPA WebAdMIT system by the applicant.
 The program will send an interview notification at least two weeks prior to the interview date.

 After application review, the K-State Program Admissions Committee will select applicants for an interview.
 Interviews will be offered on a rolling basis.
 The K-State PA program plans to admit up to 36 students in the inaugural class of 2021.
 Due to the high number of applications typically received by programs, it is anticipated many applicants who meet the minimum admission requirements will not be selected for an interview.
 The tentative 2020 Admission Cycle Interview Dates will be held in June, July, August, and September.